Flash-X/Flash-X-docs/docs/source/Grid.rst

   to be slow.
-THe released code has an option to use the SPLIT solver, but this solver has not been extensively tested and was used only for internal debugging purposes and the usage of the HYPRE SPLIT solver in is purely experimental.
+THe released code has an option to use the SPLIT solver, but this solver has not been extensively tested and was used only for internal debugging purposes and the usage of the HYPRE SPLIT solver in
+  |flashx| is purely experimental.
 | **Customizing solvers:** HYPRE exposes a lot more parameters to tweak
   the solvers and preconditioners mentioned above.
 We have only used those which are applicable to general diffusion problems.
 Although in general these settings might be good enough it is by no means complete and might not be applicable to all class of problems.
-Use of additional HYPRE parameters might require direct manipulation of code.
+Use of additional HYPRE parameters might require direct manipulation of
+  |flashx| code.
 | **Symmetric Positive Definite (SPD) Matrix:** PCG has been noticed to
   have convergence issues which might be related to (not necessarily),